kigiri/cursus-js/README.md

 ```

 #### start it:
-you can directly write :
+you can directly run :
 ```shell
 cursus-js/bin/bootstrap.js
 ```